Divya-Solanke/data_analysis_dashboard/README.md

                                           4. Helps in Business Decisions
                                           5. Common in Dashboards 5]Slicer:
 •	A Slicer is used to filter data interactively in your dashboard.
-•	Slicers are used to provide interactive filtering options in the dashboard.
-•	They allow users to filter data based on region and category, making it easier to analyse specific segments and gain deeper insights.
-•	This enhances the usability and interactivity of the dashboard.

 	Main Purpose:
 1. Makes Dashboard Interactive
 2. Easy Data Filtering
 3. Better Data Analysis
 4. Improves User Experience
 5. Used in Real Business Dashboards
+   Dashboard image